latest

 In some tests and metrics, Evidently uses the default Data Drift Detection algorithm.
 It helps detect the distribution drift in the individual features, prediction, or target.
 This page describes how the default algorithm works.

 Evidently compares the distributions of the values in a given column (or columns) of the two datasets.
 You should pass these datasets as reference and current.
-Evidently applies several statistical tests and metrics to detect if the distribution has changed significantly.
-It returns a "drift detected" or "not detected" result for each column.
+Evidently applies several statistical tests and drift detection methods to detect if the distribution has changed significantly.
+It returns a "drift detected" or "not detected" result.

 There is a default logic to choosing the appropriate drift test for each column.
 It is based on:

-• column type: categorical, numerical or text data
+column type: categorical, numerical, text data or embeddings

 For small data with <= 1000 observations in the reference dataset: